elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/variable-scope-closures.md

 ---

-### Explain what the Lexical Environment is in JavaScript?
+### Can you explain what is the Lexical Environment is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>